Bob Dylan's Masterpiece: "Blood on the Tracks"

 "Up to Me" a Song Not Included Which Should Have Been

 There is also another gem that was obviously meant to go on this album, "Up to Me," but for some reason Dylan left it off.
 I wonder why, it sounds perfect and is in the same style.
 It can be found on the compilation of Biograph.
 This bootleg album has a lot of forgotten treasures and even songs that are Dylan's best.
 I didn't find it until I bought some older Dylan albums, and discovered songs I never heard before.
 If you love Dylan and don't have it, it's a great addition to your collection.
 And "Up to Me" fills in a few blanks in the BOTT album.
-You can hear it on You Tube, but I can't put up the link to it here.
-It's rumored that Dylan first played BOTT for David Crosby, who was completely blown away by it.
-Nobody writes lyrics like Dylan.

 The End of the Marriage